California CDL Test Requirements and Endorsements

 - Bring the type of vehicle for the class you want to drive

-Federal Motor Carrier Safety Regulations require drivers to be at least 21 years old and pass a physical examination once every 2 years.
-The main physical requirements include good hearing, 20/40 vision with or without glasses or corrective lenses, and a 70-degree field of vision in each eye.
-Drivers must not be colorblind./p>
+To obtain a CDL, you must be 21 years old and pass a physical examination every 2 years.
+During the examination, it's important to have good hearing, 20/40 vision with or without glasses or corrective lenses, and a 70-degree field of vision in each eye.
+You cannot be colorblind.

-Bring your current driver license, a Department of Transportation Physical Examination Form, proof of social security card, and proof of birth date and legal presence.
+Make sure you only make one trip to the DMV.
+Bring the following items with you: a current driver's license, a Department of Transportation Physical Examination Form, proof of social security card, and proof of birth date and legal presence.

 California CDL Manual: Download California CDL Driver's Handbook